JulianWww/tables/source/basics.rst

 .. py:function:: tables.destroyAll()

-   remove all cash data created by :py:class:`html.Tables` in this instance of the interpreter. to remove all cash data use :py:func:`tables.clearSlait`.
+   remove all cash data created by :py:class:`htmlTable` in this instance of the interpreter. to remove all cash data use :py:func:`tables.clearSlait`.

 |